smhcnryksl/smhcnryksl/README.md

 - 👨‍🏛 I am currently a student of **Yıldız Technical University**.
 - 💻 Major is **Mechatronics Engineering**.
-- 🌱 I'm currently learning **Web development, Game development, AI/ML**.
+- 🌱 I'm currently learning **Web development, Game development, Data science, AI/ML**.
 - 🏎️ I'm also learning to design suspension for race cars in my universities **Formula Student Team YTU Racing.**
 - 💬 If you have any questions, **just ask me**.